 There are two good websites that collect more or less all houses for sale in Denmark.
 They both offer you the possibility to create a user profile and get alerts when houses matching your criteria come for sale.
 Neither has an English interface.

-Boliga.dk is an independent site that collects data from the different realtors.
+Boliga.dk is an independent site that collects data from the differentreal estate agents.
 Some of the good features about Boliga are:

 - Get email alerts to let you know when new houses are for sale in your area.

 - Get email alerts when houses on your watch list have an open house.